UK faces calls for ‘Plan B’ with virus cases high and rising

 Associated Press

-LONDON (AP) — Life has returned to normal for millions in Britain since coronavirus restrictions were lifted over the summer.
-But while the rules have vanished, the virus hasn’t.

-Many scientists are now calling on the government to reimpose social restrictions and speed up booster vaccinations as coronavirus infection rates, already Europe’s highest, rise still further.
+LONDON (AP) — Many scientists are pressing the British government to reimpose social restrictions and speed up booster vaccinations as coronavirus infection rates, already Europe’s highest, rise still further.

 The U.K. recorded 49,156 new COVID-19 cases on Monday, the largest number since mid-July.
-New infections averaged 43,000 a day over the past week, a 15% increase on the week before.
+New infections averaged 43,000 a day over the past week, a 15% increase compared to the week before.

 Last week, the Office for National Statistics estimated that one in 60 people in England had the virus, one of the highest levels seen in Britain during the pandemic.